acrolinx/acrolinx-coding-guidance/topics/result.md

-# Result Processing
+# Getting a Check Result

 ## Sidebar

-If you use the Sidebar, then the processing of the result is almost done.
+If you use the Sidebar, then you're almost done processing the result.
-You might only have to implement the [lookup](text-lookup.md) and the Embed Check Data feature.
+You might only have to implement [lookup](text-lookup.md) and the Embed Check Data feature.

 ## Embed Check Data

-Note: *Only use Embed Check Data in case an [automated integration](integration-points.md) isn't feasible.*
+Note: *Only use Embed Check Data if an [automated integration](integration-points.md) isn't feasible.*
-*In all other cases we highly recommend building an automated integration.*
+*Otherwise, we highly recommend building an automated integration.*

-If enabled on the server side then the Sidebar will tell the Acrolinx Integration to Embed Check Data.
+If Embed Check Data is enabled on the Platform, then the Sidebar will tell the Acrolinx Integration to embed the check data in a document.
-The idea of embedded check data is to enable easy integration or CMS side reporting.
+The purpose of embedding check data is to ahieve an easy workflow integration or reporting in a CMS.

-Use, if you want to know:
+Use Embed Check Data if you want to know:

-* when the document was checked,
+* when the document was checked
-* which Acrolinx Score it had,
+* the Acrolinx Score for each document
-* or if it hasn't been checked at all.
+* if a document hasn't been checked at all.

 Before implementing client-side reporting, check out the Acrolinx Analytics.
 Acrolinx Analytics might already solve your use case.